nikkieverett/recipe-app/recipes/lemon-garlic-butter-sauce-with-peas-for-pasta.md

  scoop out the raviolis and transfer them directly to the fry pan with the sauce.

-it works best if you can time it so the peas are cooked when the pasta is done. the liquid from the pasta will make the butter sauce even creamier so don't worry about the raviolis being wet when you add them to the butter.
+it works best if you can time it so the peas are cooked when the pasta is done. the liquid from the pasta will make the butter sauce even creamier so dont worry about the raviolis being wet when you add them to the butter.

-cook everything for a few seconds and then plate with fresh parmesan cheese and salt and pepper.
+cook everything for a few seconds and then plate with fresh parmesan cheese and salt and pepper.'

-'
 ingredients: '3 ounces peas
 3 tablespoons butter
 1/2 teaspoon lemon juice